openstack/tenks/doc/source/configuration.rst

 Format and guidance for available options will be found within the variable file.

 Broadly, most variables in ``ansible/group_vars/*`` have sensible defaults which may be left as-is unless you have a particular need to configure them.
 A notable exception to this is the variable ``physnet_mappings`` in ``ansible/group_vars/hypervisors``, which should map physical network names to the device to use for that network: this can be a network interface, or an existing OVS or Linux bridge.
 If these mappings are the same for all hosts in your ``hypervisors`` group, you may set a single dict ``physnet_mappings`` in your overrides file, and this will be used for all hosts.
-If different mappings are required for different hosts, you will need to individually specify them: for a host with hostname *myhost*, set ``physnet_mappings`` within the file ``ansible/host_vars/myhost``.
+If different mappings are required for different hosts, you will need to individually specify them in an inventory host_vars file: for a host with hostname *myhost*, set ``physnet_mappings`` within the file ``ansible/inventory/host_vars/myhost``.